datafox-tw/VerifiQuant/Readme_longterm.md

 2. Does verification reduce critical errors in financial computations?
 3. Can confidence gating reduce hallucination-driven wrong answers to near-zero?
 4. **Do portfolio managers feel comfortable using such a system?**

-python verifiquant.py \
-    --question """John Doe can invest $107641 in Amazon Web Services Expansion.
-The project will save $24450 per year for 4 years, after which it can be sold for $54788 but will incur an environmental cleanup cost of $28699.
-Given a discount rate of 7.58%, what is the NPV?""" \
-    --domain "Investment Analysis" --topic "Net Present Value"